MattMattL/Scientific-Computing/lunar_lander/README.md

 ## Free-fall Analysis

-A simple tool that visualises the path of a free-falling object on the moon.
+A simple tool that visualises the path of a free-falling object with a = -1 m/s^2.

 ![](../readme/freefalling1.png)